cacilhas/rscenes/README.md

     // You can call any handle method you need here.
     // For instance, the default framerate is 60fps, you can change it here: handle.set_target_fps(30);
-    // Or you can load a font:
+    // Or load a font:
     font.insert(handle.load_font(thread, handle).unwrap());
 });
 manager.add_first_scene(Box::new(MyScene::default()));